Skip to content

 required

-z numpy.array
+z numpy.ndarray

 n-dimensional block assignment vector, where z[i] gives block assignment of i-th node